jihunhwang/jihunhwang.github.io/index.markdown

 <font size="4">
 <p>
-My name is Jimmy Hwang.
-I am an incoming Ph.D. student in <a href="https://www.cs.purdue.edu/">Computer Science</a> at <a href="https://www.purdue.edu/">Purdue University</a>.
-I am fortunate to be advised by Professor <a href="https://www.cs.purdue.edu/homes/jblocki/">Jeremiah Blocki</a>.
+I am an incoming Ph.D. student in <a href="https://www.cs.purdue.edu/">Computer Science</a> at <a href="https://www.purdue.edu/">Purdue University</a>, where I am fortunate to be advised by Professor <a href="https://www.cs.purdue.edu/homes/jblocki/">Jeremiah Blocki</a>.
 </p>

 <p>